Module: Shoulda::Matchers::ActiveModel

 Caveats

-Under Rails 4 and greater, if your model has_secure_password
+Under Rails 4 and greater, if your model has_secure_password and you

 are validating presence of the password using a record whose password